UP TO 60% OFF BLACK FRIDAY SALE!

 Below is a drawing to show you the single row of fins sandwiched between the two panels of a Type 21 radiator.

-A type 21 radiator is a radiator with 2 panels which encase a single layer of fins.
+A type 21 radiator is a radiator with 2 panels that encase a single layer of fins.

 What is a double panel plus radiator?